S1mplector/Simjot/README.md

   <img src="Simjot/docs/images/simjot_logo.png" alt="Simjot Logo" width="240">
 </p>

+> Status: Development of Simjot has ended.
+This project is no longer in active development.

 A feature-rich and highly personalizable journaling application built with Java Swing, designed to help you capture your thoughts, express creativity, and track your well-being in an elegant digital environment.

 ## Project Status

-- **Development Ended**: Due to scalability and maintenance constraints, Simjot is no longer in active development.
+- Due to scalability and maintenance constraints, Simjot is no longer in active development.
 The current codebase represents the final version.
-- **Support/PRs**: Issues and pull requests may not be reviewed or merged.
+- Issues and pull requests may not be reviewed or merged.
 Please feel free to fork for personal use.

 ## Features